hpc/charliecloud/doc/tutorial.rst

 the tagging step you would need for Docker is unnecessary here, because we can just specify a destination reference at push time.)

+For the gitlab path, it you put your registry in a group update the path accordingly.
+For example, if I put my container registry in group called containers the path would be:
+:code:`gitlab.com/$USER/containers/test-registry/hello:latest`.

 When you are prompted for credentials, enter your GitLab username and copy-paste the PAT you created earlier (or enter your password).
 You will need to substitute your GitLab username for :code:`$USER` below.